Taking the GMAT

 Registering for the GMAT

-Unlike the SAT and the LSAT, which are offered only on select dates each year, the GMAT is offered daily, Monday through Saturday, at over 470 test centers in over 110 countries.
+The GMAT is offered daily, Monday through Saturday (Sunday too in certain areas), at over 470 test centers in over 110 countries.
 You can search for the closest test centers and, upon selecting a center, view all available appointment dates and times for the next six months.
-For some reason, most available appointments in the U.S. are at 8:00 a.m., so you have to hunt for a more suitable time if you’re not an early riser.
+Unfortunately, in-person test appointments can be hard to come by.

 GMAT appointments tend to get booked up, particularly on Saturdays and during peak demand periods, so schedule well in advance.
 Allow 20 days from your test date for schools to receive your score report, although turnaround is typically five or six days.
 We recommend that you schedule your appointment at least an additional 31 days in advance, to allow time to retake the GMAT if necessary.

-Although you can schedule your test appointment via phone or mail, the best way to register for the GMAT is online.
+The best way to register for the GMAT is online.
 You can register for a test date up to six months in advance.
-The fee for the GMAT is $250.
-The preferred payment method is credit or debit card.
-You may also pay by personal check or money order, via postal mail registration only.
-When registering, be sure that you enter your name exactly as it appears on the identification that you will bring to the test center.
+The fee for the GMAT is $275 in the US.
+When registering, enter your name exactly as it appears on the identification that you will bring to the test center.

 Rescheduling Your Exam

-You can reschedule your GMAT appointment more than seven days in advance of your appointment time for a $50 fee.
-You may also cancel your GMAT appointment more than seven days in advance for a $170 fee (i.e. you will receive an $80 refund).
-If you cancel or reschedule within seven days of your appointment, you will forfeit your entire $250 test registration fee.
+You can reschedule your GMAT appointment more than 14 days in advance of your appointment time for a $100 fee, or 14 or fewer days in advance for a $150 fee.
+You may also cancel your GMAT appointment more than 14 days in advance for a $200 fee (i.e. you will receive an $75 refund), or 14 or fewer days in advance for a $225 fee (i.e. you will receive an $50 refund).

 Test Center Check-In and Rules